 Editor's Note: This article is part 2 of a 5-part series about the creators behind Figma plugins—coming to a Figma near you on August 1, 2019.
-Tune in to watch our live announcement.

 Today, I’m sitting down with Tiffany Chen, a UX designer on Microsoft’s modern input and accessibility team.
 Tiffany joined Microsoft after graduating from Brown University in 2018 to be at the intersection of accessibility, inclusivity, education, design, and technology.
 This is the first time she’s built a design plugin!

 With Microsoft’s focus on accessibility both internally and externally, Tiffany hopes to help create more awareness around making product experiences more inclusive.
 She believes to do so, “we need to also lower the barrier to entry for people who want to become designers.”

 Q: What Figma plugin are you building?A: Accessibility-focused order annotator plugin; it automates a lot of the (very manual) design process for annotating for accessibility purposes.

 Q: Why are you building for the Figma community?A: Multiple reasons:

 Q: What do you hope to achieve by contributing to the design community?A: I love helping other people start their own non-traditional design journey!
 It’s always very exciting to me when someone reaches out asking how they can become a designer when they’re currently in a psychology, anthropology, international relations, or computer science role.
 I think the design community will always need more of that diversity in perspectives, knowledge, and experience.
 For example, since my background is in computer science, my evaluation and implementation of designs tend to sit on the cusp of feasibility and novelty.